Kevin Wimmer: Stoke City

 Wimmer signed for Stoke City on 28 August 2017, for a fee of £18 million.
 Manager Mark Hughes said that "Bringing Kevin here is a real coup in my view, because he is a hugely talented young player who will undoubtedly add further quality to the group...There is a lot of money being spent this summer, so for us to get a player of Kevin’s calibre through the door for the price we have paid, in my opinion, is something we will really appreciate for years to come".
 He made his Stoke debut on 9 September 2017 in a 2–2 draw against Manchester United.
 Wimmer made a poor start to his Stoke career and came in for much criticism from supporters for his performance in a heavy defeat at Manchester City.

 Wimmer's performances failed to improve and he was placed on a special fitness regime by new manager Paul Lambert.
 Wimmer failed to play at all under Lambert, as Stoke suffered relegation to the EFL Championship.
 Wimmer was branded a 'flop' by Stoke supporters and it was reported that the club would be willing to take a substantial loss on him in the summer.
 Wimmer joined Bundesliga club Hannover 96 on loan in May 2018 with the option of a permanent transfer.
 Wimmer played 24 games for Hannover as the side finished in 17th position and were relegated to the 2.
 Bundesliga.
 He did not play enough matches to trigger a permanent transfer.

 On 31 August 2019, Wimmer joined Belgian Belgian First Division A side Royal Excel Mouscron on loan for the 2019–20 season.
 He made 18 appearances for Mouscron until the Belgian season was ended early in April 2020 due to the COVID-19 pandemic with Mouscron in 10th position.

 On 1 February 2021, Wimmer joined German side Karlsruher SC on loan for the remainder of the 2020–21 season.

 Rapid Wien

 On 28 May 2021, it was announced that Wimmer had his contract with Stoke terminated so he was able to move to SK Rapid Wien on a free transfer.

+Slovan Bratislava

+Wimmer departed Rapid Wien upon the expiry of his contract.
+On 8 June 2023, Slovan Bratislava announced the signing of Wimmer.
+On 18 September 2024, Wimmer scored his first goal for Slovan Bratislava in the 60th minute of a UEFA Champions League league phase match against Celtic.

 International career

-Wimmer has represented Austria at under-17, under-19, under-20 and under-21 levels.